-Constructivity is only lost, as usual, in the application of the ergodic theorem, as there is no control on which is the set of the $x$ for which the limits like Eq.\equ{e2.6}, \equ{e3.14}, exist.
+Constructivity is only lost, as usual, in the application of the ergodic theorem, as there is no control on which is the set of matrices for which the limits like \equ{e2.14}, exist.

-Nevertheless if $x$ is random with respect to a $\t$-ergodic measure the determination of the {\it maximal Lyapunov exponent} (or minimal, depending on the cone property holding)) can be again expressed constructively, as the integral of the function appearing inside the sum in Eq.\equ{e3.14} setting $j=1$, in which the first term is explictly known while the second, \ie $\F(1)$, can be expressed to any prefixed accuracy by the cluster expansion.
+Nevertheless in the case of sequences of matrices randomly chosen with respect to a $\t$-ergodic measure the determination of the {\it maximal Lyapunov exponent} (or minimal, depending on the cone property holding)) can be again expressed constructively, as the integral of the function appearing inside the sum in Eq.\equ{e2.14} setting $j=1$, in which the first term is explictly known while the second, \ie $\F(1)$, can be expressed to any prefixed accuracy by the cluster expansion.

-The theorems 1,2,3 are not optimal: for instance the invertibility condition of the matrices $T_j$ or $T(x)^{-1}$, absent in \cite{Ru979,Ra979}, is used only in item (3) of theorem 1 or item (2) of theorem 2: for the remaining statements it is not needed.
+The theorems are not optimal: for instance invertibility of the matrices $T_j$, absent in \cite{Ru979,Ra979}, is used only in item (3) of theorem 1: for the remaining statements it is not needed.

-The point of this work has been to show that the cluster expansion technique can be of great help in problems that can be cast into a statistical mechanics context: after all it has been among the major achievements in equilibrium statistical mechanics of the XX century.
-Its use is limited to special problems but when it can be applied (as here) it gives a complete and constructive solution.
+The point of this work has been to show how the cluster expansion technique can be of great help in problems that can be cast into a statistical mechanics context: after all it has been among the major achievements in equilibrium statistical mechanics of the XX century.
+Its use is limited to special problems but when applicable (as here) it gives a complete and constructive solution.